 Mortgage pre-approval is the starting point to owning your dream home!
 Doesn't it make sense to become a preferred home buyer before setting out on the journey of shopping for a house?
-Since serious sellers insist on pre-approved buyers, you should insist on it too!
+Since serious sellers insist on pre-approved buyers, be savvy and insist on it too!

 Hi, my name is Kate and I'm a retired mortgage broker.
-I know the importance of homeownership.
+I know the importance of owning a home.

 I should!
-I assisted thousands of folks just like you with mortgage financing for over 20 years.
+I assisted thousands of borrowers with mortgage financing for over 20 years.
 I made pre-approval the top priority for each of my prospective home buyers.

-Even so, many home buyers avoid getting pre-approved out of fear of rejection from the bank.
-That's why I say don't let fear rob you of owning a home.
+Even so, I found many people avoided getting pre-approved for fear of rejection by the bank.
+That's why I always say don't let fear rob you of owning a home.

 Or as our beloved American hero said...